 Today we have an interview with the author of the graphic novel Titan, Francois Vigneault.

-To find the spoiler free review of Titan please visit here to read about why you must pick up a copy for all of your overworked and underappreciated friends.
+Find the review of Titan to read about why you must pick up a copy for all of your overworked and underappreciated friends.

 You can buy a copy or three through the affiliate link here: Titan (1)